 KETOSIS ISN’T ABSOLUTE

 One of the concerns many people have when attempt to make a major lifestyle change into a low carb approach, is that they’re worried they will no longer be able to have a carb for the rest of their lives.
 That’s definitely not the case.
 As with any diet, lifestyle change or skill acquisition, the more strictly you follow it, the better and quicker your results will be.
-Obviously following a strict ketogenic diet with intermittent fasting would provide the fastest results.
+Obviously following a strict ketogenic diet with intermittent fasting would provide the fastest results (for fat loss).
 That being said, something is always better than nothing.
 Spending time in ketosis daily will go along way toward becoming more metabolically flexible or “fat adapted”, and losing body fat.
-That’s where ketone supplements come in.
+That’s where ketone supplements and MCTs come in.

 Ketone supplements can turn on ketosis on their own.

 A recent STUDY, showed that supplementing with exogenous ketones changed the body’s preferred fuel even in the presence of glycogen.
 So even though the body wasn’t carb depleted, once the body got a spike of ketones, it essentially wanted to keep looking for more ketones.
 This makes sense doesn’t it!?
 We’ve been struggling with the exact same thing for years with glycogen.
 When we continually force feed carbs, all the body looks for is more carbs.
 No matter what our body fat percentage (more fat = more energy waiting to be used) is, we wouldn’t break down fats for fuel.
 Now we know this requires a transition to a fat adapted state.
-The use of exogenous ketones, intermittent fasting and exercise can give us the tools to hack ketosis.
+The use of exogenous ketones, intermittent fasting and exercise can give us the tools for hacking into ketosis.

 HOW DO I USE THESE TOOLS!?